neuropoly/intranet.neuro.polymtl.ca/_sources/computing-resources/neuropoly/gpus.md

 #### What resources are available to me for trainings?

-Right now each GPU pool is limited to about 90G of RAM (hard limit: 110G) and 14 processors (1400% CPU).
+Right now each GPU pool is limited to:
+- romane: ~100GB of RAM and 14 CPUs
+- tassan: ~46GB of RAM ad 20 CPUs

 ## Monitoring